carloshmarques/CSharp-Fundamentals-for-Absolute-Beginners/README.md

 ## 🚀 **Usage**

 <!-- ...
 [SHOW HOW YOUR PROJECT IS USED] -->
 * This course repository and its use depend entirely on current developments and are presented as you go.
-It consists of 6 parts and each part is subdivided into learning modules, which in turn are subdivided into smaller units.
+It consists learning modules, according with Bob Tabor's MVA.
 * See more on the Microsoft Learn website.

 ---